fredp03/VideoParty/README.md

 # VideoParty - Watch Party Web App

 A synchronized video watching experience where everyone in a room watches the same content together.
-Any participant can control playback while personal settings (volume, captions, fullscreen) remain local.
+Any participant can control playbook while personal settings (volume, captions, fullscreen) remain local.

 ## ✨ Features